 The main line leaves Ashland heading east, and passes through the town of Marengo, where a sawmill is located and then to the town of Mellen.
 At Mellen there is a junction, with the Ashland subdivision continuing southeast towards Stevens Point and Chicago, and the Ironwood subdivision continuing east to Ironwood and Bessemer, Michigan, and eventually to Marquette, Michigan.
 On the Ironwood subdivision the towns of Upson, Iron Belt, Hoyt and Hurley are passed before arriving in the yard at Ironwood.
 The logging and mining industries keep the local freight busy, and at Gogebic Range mines load many cars of ore for the dock at Ashland.

-At Ironwood is a yard that switches freight for the local industries and ore from the local ore mines.
-Ore loads are gathered at Ironwood and assembled into trains for Ashland.
+At Ironwood the through freights drop off and pick up cars for the local industries.
+Ore loads are gathered at Bessemer yard and assembled into trains for Ashland.
 Through freights will continue east from Ironwood to a connection to the old DSS&A main line to Marquette and Sault Ste Marie Michigan.

 means that the link following will take you off the MINN-RAIL website.
 We have